 As part of determining compensation levels for named executive officers, the Committee reviews information regarding the median compensation paid by other companies of comparable size both in our industry and generally.
-At least every two years the Committee asks its independent compensation consultant to provide it with a market assessment that utilizes blended market data from the most relevant compensation surveys available.
-In its most recent review in December 2018, the consultant referenced the Forest Products Industry Compensation Association Survey for industry-specific market data and a survey from Mercer for general industry market data representing similarly-sized companies.
-The Committee also reviews compensation data from companies within our performance peer group (see "2018 Long-Term Equity Awards - Peer Group").
+At least every two years, the Committee asks its independent compensation consultant to provide it with a market assessment that utilizes blended market data from the most relevant compensation surveys available.
+In its December 2020 review, the consultant referenced the Forest Products Industry Compensation Association Survey for industry-specific market data and surveys from Mercer and Willis Towers Watson for general industry market data representing similarly sized companies.
+The Committee also reviews compensation data from companies within our performance peer group (see "2021 Long-Term Equity Incentive Awards - Performance Peer Group").